at0micBadger/JAVASCRIPT-FOUNDATIONS/README.md

 A numbered file ex: 08 <filename> simply refers to a file on basic theory.

-a number that starts with a P is a general program corresponding to the current level of theory. a PX file is experimental. slightly ahead of the current theory level.
+a number that starts with a P is a general program corresponding to the current level of theory.

+A PX file is experimental. slightly ahead of the current theory level.